k-katfish/Sysadmin-Docs/PXE Boot Server.md

 1. Linux Server
 2. A Linux installer iso (like Rocky8.iso)
-3. Drive to make it happen in under 60 minutes :)
+3. Motivation to make it happen in under 60 minutes :)

 PXE servers on linux require a few things things: TFTP and HTTP.
 You will also want to have the syslinux package so that you can grab the pxelinux.0 file (read on in the PXE section).
 And you'll need ISO images for everything you want to boot (hint - you don't just serve the ISO, you have to mount it and serve stuff out of the iso.
 It's kinda like carving up a crab and serving its heart on a platter to a patron, rather than handing the patron the crab).
 You'll also need to configure your DHCP server (more info about that later).